rugbyprof/Mobile-Web-Programming/Assignment-4.md

 - Log into phpmyadmin on your server.
 - Create a new database called `mobile_web`.
-- Create a new user called `mobile`.
+- Create a new user called `mobile` with a password of `33r9ghijk`.

 - Click <br>
 > ![](http://f.cl.ly/items/01013M0q3I3B2M122W1a/Screen%20Shot%202014-07-24%20at%208.30.11%20PM.png)